Akash260799/Credit_card_transactions/README.md

 select * from credit_trnx

---- top 5 cities with max spend select top 5 city, sum(amount) as total_spend
+---1.top 5 cities with max spend
+select top 5 city, sum(amount) as total_spend
 from credit_trnx
 group by city